MIC-DKFZ/semantic_segmentation/config/Readme.md

 To add a custom lr_scheduler create a *my_scheduler.yaml* file in *config/lr_scheduler/*.
 A dummy and how this can be used it shown below.
-Besides the arguments which are defined in the config the optimizer will be also initialized with the optimizer following way:
+Besides the arguments which are defined in the config, the lr scheduler will be also initialized with the optimizer, in the following way:
 ``scheduler=hydra.utils.instantiate(self.config.lr_scheduler.scheduler,
                                                                  optimizer=self.optimizer,
                                                                  max_steps=max_steps)``